theo-armour/ucsf2/succeed-study-supplement/pages/succeed-web-site-comments.md

 Would be better with the following

-* Copyright notice - no longer required, but recommnded
+* Copyright notice - no longer required, but recommended
 * License - obligatory
 * Source code would be better with the description meta tag actually filled in
 * Profile and Logout links might better placed at top of page